dstein64/nvim-scrollview/README.md

 in a Neovim configuration file or with a plugin.
 See the documentation for details.

+The [contrib](lua/scrollview/contrib) directory contains sign group implementations that are not built-in (e.g., `coc`, `gitsigns`), but may be useful to some users.
+The code there does not receive the same level of support as the main source code, and may be less stable.
+Use at your own risk.
+For installation instructions and other documentation, see the source code files.

 ## Configuration

 There are various settings that can be configured.
 Please see the documentation